nextleap-project/countermitm/talks/2018_talk_lausanne_jan_17/talk.rst

 DKIM signing of Autocrypt headers
 =================================

-- providers starting to regularly sign Autocrypt headers (Posteo.de, others upcoming)
+- providers starting to sign Autocrypt headers (Posteo.de, others upcoming)

 - if only one out of two providers in an e-mail transactions